Muhammed-Rajab/go-inca/go-inca.md

 ```
 Thu 06 Jul 2023 03:35:40 PM IST
 LOL, I messed up.
 I think i fucked up the whole dll by doing
 some stupid shit.
 My brain is quite literally fried from coding for the past 10 hours.
-I need a break :)
+I need a break :) A quick guess tho.
+If my current code is working fine, then it's 1.96x faster than my previous working version(still, that's a lot of improvement even tho it's not in the magnitude of 9)
 ```